hughlaw/themilldunfanaghy/src/pages/index.md

   dividerText2: On a lovely Summer's evening, if you fancy a glass of Prosecco at
     one of our many romantic seating areas in the garden , we do have an Honesty Bar for to avail of, offering a selection of fine wines and Donegal Craft Beers .
-Or of course by the Open fire on cold, wet night.
+Or, of course by the Open fire on a cold, wet night.
   foodImage1: /img/img_0857.jpg
   foodImage2: /img/img_1452.jpg
   foodImage3: /img/img_9341.jpg